BoltAuth/Auth/.github/ISSUE_TEMPLATE.md

 join us in the community, on one of our social platforms like Slack, IRC or the
 forum: http://bolt.cm/community.

-NOTE: We are close to being finished with Auth version 3.0.0.
-If you have an issue, be sure to try the beta for 3.0.0, and see if the issue is still present there.

 -----------

 A brief description of the issue goes here.